Matthew Wilkas

-Matthew Wilkas (born April 20, 1978) is an American New York based theatre and film actor, playwright and reality television personality.
+Matthew Wilkas (born April 20, 1978) is an American theatre and film actor, playwright and reality television personality.
 He is best known for his lead role as Matt in the 2012 feature film Gayby.

 Early life

-He grew up in Camden, Maine, with his two sisters.
+Wilkas grew up in Camden, Maine, with his two sisters.
 When he was 12, his father died.
 He later went to Boston University on the theater program because they gave him a student-aid package.
 He later moved to Hartford, Connecticut, before moving to New York.